SlyrisOrg/doc/projects/cpp/core/lib.md

 It has been tested on Linux, OSX and Windows, and should seamlessly support other POSIX-compliant operating systems.

 ##### Example
-The example below illustrates the loading of a function from a C library called `lol` into a C++ program.
+The example below illustrates the loading of the function `double_this` from a C library called `lol` into a C++ program.

 ```c
 #ifdef WIN32